reflector-network/reflector-node/README.md

 - `dataSources` - price data sources cofigurations
 - `dbSyncDelay` - [optional] delay in seconds for database synchronization (should be identical for all nodes in the cluster)

-If you are joining the existing cluster, ask other node operators to share their basic config params, and use it as the base of override secr
+If you are joining the existing cluster, ask other node operators to share their basic config params, then override `secret` and data sources configuration parameters.

 ---